Finding your new best friend is easy

 We are currently unable to accommodate parties that wish to browse only and/or those who do not have the ability to adopt on the same day.

 PLEASE NOTE: Our adoption listings are updated each day as animals are added or adopted.
 The availability of individual animals may change at short notice.
-We are currently unable to place a hold on a specific animal.
+We are only able to place a brief hold on a pet at the time you have met them in person.

 The Humane Society of Southern Arizona is committed to the health and well-being of the community we serve.
-To help protect one another, we require face coverings and physical distancing while in our facility.
+To help protect one another, we strongly encourage face coverings and physical distancing while in our facility.

 We look forward to seeing you soon!